ChrisMantegna/Lab_Notebook/README.md

 ## January 2023

 ---
+### January 14

+Saturday is errands/ household tasks day.
+No lab work today.

+---
 ### January 13

 It has been a week!
-My sole lab accomplishment was scheduling a meeting with Matt for 1/17 to go over respirometry data analysis.
+My sole science accomplishments were attending my accountability meeting with fellow SAFS grad students and scheduling a meeting with Matt for 1/17 to go over respirometry data analysis.

 ---
 ### January 12